L-Nash/Project_4/README.md

 ![classification report](/Images/logistic_classification.png)

 5. Neural Network Model Using Oversampled Data:
-The first neural network model feature in the notebook used layer specificatons from a previously successful model (not in the notebook).
+The first neural network model feature in the notebook used layer specifications from a previously successful model (not in the notebook).
 And, just like with the logistic regression model, oversampling did not fix the prediabetes prediction problem.

 ![5NN confusion matrix](/Images/5NN_confustion.png)